Jaggery: A DesiLit Arts and Literature Journal

 — Mary Anne Mohanraj, Editor-in-Chief

-NOTE: Jaggery was relaunched in January 2013, publishing three times / year.
+NOTE: Jaggery was relaunched in January 2013, publishing two times / year.